Medicare FAQ

 Q: What is the Medicare Advantage Plan?

-Q: What if my employer or spouse’s employer already offer a Medicare Plan?
+Q: What if my employer or spouse’s employer already offers a Medicare Plan?

 Q: What is Medicare Part A?